deadlydog/deadlydog.github.io/_posts/2012-09-25-adding-and-accessing-custom-sections-in-your-c-app-config.md

 </pre>
 </div>

-This looks very similar to what we had before in the “simple” example.
+This looks very similar to what we had before in the "simple" example.
 The main points of interest are that we cast the section as ConnectionManagerDataSection (which is the class we defined for our section) and then iterate over the endpoints collection using the ConnectionManagerEndpoints property we created in the ConnectionManagerDataSection class.

 Also, some other helpful resources around using app.config that I found (and for parts that I didn’t really explain in this article) are: